8

 Dacia Duster cornering

-Probably correctly ride comfort has been prioritised and as a result the Duster chassis actually seems superficially quite sophisticated at first, sponging away everyday lumps and bumps like a seasoned pro.
+Probably correctly ride comfort had been prioritised and as a result the Duster's chassis actually seemed superficially quite sophisticated at first, sponging away everyday lumps and bumps like a seasoned pro.

-But there is a price to be paid: while the soft springs may keep such intrusions from shuddering through the cabin, the same cannot be said of the steering which feels like it has a less-than-rigidly mounted rack.
+But there was a price to be paid: while the soft springs kept such intrusions from shuddering through the cabin, the same could not be said of the steering which felt like it had a less-than-rigidly mounted rack.

-It provides the unlikely and unfortunate combination of substantial kickback through the rim with almost zero feedback - precisely the reverse of what you might choose.
+It provided the unlikely and unfortunate combination of substantial kickback through the rim with almost zero feedback - precisely the reverse of what you would want.

-And those soft springs also affect primary ride comfort with quite pronounced roll rates evident on country roads and notable heave and wallow over crests and into dips.
+And those soft springs also affected the primary ride comfort, with pronounced roll rates evident on country roads and notable heave and wallow over crests and into dips.

-Braking ability is reasonable: the pedal is a little spongy and ultimate retardation feels limited by the amount of forward weight transference created by those soft springs, but ABS actuation is sensibly delayed and the system itself is fade free in all normal use.
+Braking ability was reasonable: the pedal was a little spongy and ultimate retardation felt limited by the amount of forward weight transference created by those soft springs, but ABS actuation was sensibly delayed and the system itself was fade free in normal use.

 MPG & RUNNING COSTS